Research

 Documenting the genetic diversity of the federally-threatened Neosho Madtom (Noturus placidus)

 The Neosho Madtom Noturus placidus is a small (<5 in.) catfish that occupies gravel riffles with moderate flows in the Neosho River basin in southeastern Kansas, southwestern Missouri, and northeastern Oklahoma.
 The species was listed as federally-threatened in 1990, primarily due to range reduction caused by anthropogenic habitat alterations.
 With 15 lowhead dams and 3 federal reservoirs, impoundments are one of the leading causes of anthropogenic habitat alterations in the Neosho River basin.
-Our project is examining the genetic variation and population structure across the species range
+Our project is examining the genetic variation and population structure across the species range.

 Collaborators: The Douglas Lab at the University of Arkansas, KDWPT, and Emporia State University